About Us • The Backstory, Now and Future

 Incidentally if you don’t know, Paloma is Spanish for dove (and pigeon, but that’s not how we see it).
 We kept the existing management company for a short time until their key person relocated for health reasons, and we moved on to Griffis Blessing, the management company we have today.

 By the way, who are we?
 I’m a Vietnam war veteran.
-My wife of 43 years is a retired RN, and we have four grown children.
-Welcome to ‘about us’ and our family business.
+My wife of 44 years is a retired RN, and we have four grown children.
+Welcome to ‘about us’ and a family business.

 And that’s enough about us.
-It’s a continuing quest to do better with the homes we provide for our residents and the 2.1 acres of beautiful Colorado land at 2910 Sage Street we’ve been entrusted with.
+It’s a continuing quest to do better with the homes we provide for residents and the 2.1 acres of beautiful Colorado land at 2910 Sage Street, Colorado Springs we’ve been entrusted with.